josephine-c/Rails_Assessment/README.md

     - Shops
 - Testing for create listing.
 - Testing for create new user.
-- testing for add to cart.
+- Testing for add to cart.

+Byebug test:
+This was mostly used for debugging but at some stages of development Byebug was used to allow us to check the value of elements and to view what data/elements could be accessed through different stages of the program.

+Manual testing: This was simply checking that the correct rows were being changed and the program was behaving as exected.

 **21. Discuss and analyse requirements related to information system security.**

-Brute force attacks

-User account hijacking

 SQL injection attacks - These can be dangerous as this can be used to steal sensitive information like credit card, password, etc. To lower the risks for an attack, we have used to devise to gather and store sensative data and Stripe to handle any payments.

-Session storage - For this application we have avoided using session to store sensative data, as it is not secure enough for security requirements.
+Session storage - For this application we have avoided using session to store sensative data, as its use creates vulnerabilities and is not secure enough for our security requirements.

 Rails has security features that within the framework to prevent SQL injections.
 In modern rails versions, cookies are now encrypted and provide an extra layer of protection.

-Passwords are encrypted and saved to the datebase.
+Passwords are encrypted before storage and saved to the datebase.

 **22. Discuss methods you will use to protect information and data.**